 Option 1: Bring it to a reputable knife sharpening shop

-Take your knives to a reputable knife shop to have it professionally sharpened and polished.
-This routine may be bothersome and adds up, but you have the satisfaction knowing that your knives are returned beautifully razor sharp.
+Take your knives to a reputable knife shop to have them professionally sharpened and polished.
+This routine may be bothersome and adds up, but you will be satisfied knowing that your knives are returned beautifully razor-sharp.

 Option 2: Sharpen it yourself

-Look for a knife sharpening workshop or ask an expert friend or family.
-To sharpen, start with a 100o gritstone.
-If you wish to fine-tune your blade, polish with a higher grit stone above a 4000 grit, and coat with Camilla oil for protection.
-You should also buy a rust eraser to remove rust and stubborn stains.
+You could also look for a knife sharpening workshop or ask an expert friend or family.
+To sharpen, start with a 1000 gritstone.
+If you wish to fine-tune your blade, polish it with a higher grit stone above 4000 grit and coat it with Camilla oil for protection.
+It would be best to buy a rust eraser to remove rust and stubborn stains.

 Where to Buy Japanese Knives

 If you’re visiting Japan, check out Kappabashi (for everything kitchen and restaurant supplies related) in Tokyo, Sennichimae Doguyasuji (similar to Kappabashi) in Osaka, various department stores, or seek direct sellers of knife brands.
-I hope your journey to your one and only knife a rewarding adventure!
+I hope your journey to your knife is a rewarding adventure!

 Perfect Edge Cutlery San Mateo

-Nami has purchased all her knives and get them sharpened there as well.
+Nami has purchased all her knives and sharpened them there as well.
 Thank you to Tara and the team at Perfect Edge Cutlery for kindly allowing us to take photos of their knives.
 Do check them out should you be in the area!

 We’re also hosting a WORLDWIDE Kikuichi Knife Giveaway.
 Enter for your chance to win one of three beautiful Kikuichi knives!